 - Proprioception: sensing how far you are stretching

-It is important to know if you are overstretching or have hyper mobility in some or all of your ranges of motion.
-I teach clients who have hypermobility in the knees but have very tight hips.
-Again, some lock their elbows when bearing weight upon their shoulders such as in a plank or when using arm resistance.
-Others tuck their pelvis (a posterior tilt), lock elbows, knees and over extend their ankles at once or a combination-even in simple standing!
-If left unchecked these misaligned joints will eventually create issues, injury can result and/or the hypermobility will hinder physical strength/fitness gains.
+It is vital to know when you are overstretching or have hypermobility in some or all of your movement patterns.
+Clients with hypermobility in the knees often have very tight hips.
+Some clients lock their elbows when bearing weight upon their shoulders, when in a plank or when using resistance.
+Others tuck their pelvis, lock elbows, and knees-even in standing!
+Unchecked, these misaligned joints can lead to chronic pain and injury.
+In the best case, hypermobility will hinder physical strength and fitness gains.

-There is a huge benefit from strengthening the ligaments and muscles around the joint.
-This cannot be achieved through stretching or with movements that do not emphasize stability and control.
-The awareness can be amplified with resistance either through the use of equipment or sticking to closed chain exercises.
-A good program can address hypermobility and improve muscle/joint function overall so that strength and flexibility is achieved.
+There is a benefit to strengthening the ligaments and muscles around the joint.
+For hypermobility, however, stability is not achieved with stretching alone or with movements that do not emphasize stability and control.
+Control and awareness are at the heart of Classical Pilates.
+A program that addresses hypermobility and improves muscle and joint function will also support the building blocks of overall strength and flexibility.